ellysh/video-game-bots/ClickerBots/example.md

 	endif
 endfunc
 ```
-`PosX` and `PosY` coordinates are the proximity position of the HP bar in a Target Window.
-The `0x871D18` parameter matches to a red color of full HP bar for searching. `FFBestSpot` function performs searching over all game screen.
-Therefore, HP bar in the player's Status Window is detected if the HP bar in the Target Window have not been found.
-This leads to extra checking of the resulting coordinates that are returned by `FFBestSpot` function.
-Comparing a resulting X coordinate (`coords[0]`) with maximum (`MaxX`) and minimum (`MinX`) allowed values solves the task of distinguish HP bars on Status Window and Target Window.
-The same comparison of Y coordinate (`coords[0]`) with maximum (`MaxY`) value allow to avoid false positives.
+`PosX` and `PosY` coordinates are an approximate position of the HP bar in Target Window.
+The `0x871D18` parameter matches to a red color of a full HP bar and it will be used by a searching algorithm. `FFBestSpot` function performs searching of pixels with the specified color over all game screen.
+Therefore, HP bar in the player's Status Window will be detected if the HP bar in the Target Window have not been found.
+There is an extra checking of the resulting coordinates that are returned by `FFBestSpot` function.
+It allows to distinguish Target Window and Status Window.
+The checking is performed by comparing a resulting X coordinate (`coords[0]`) with maximum (`MaxX`) and minimum (`MinX`) allowed values.
+Also the same comparison of Y coordinate (`coords[0]`) with maximum (`MaxY`) value is performed to distinguish Target Window and Shortcut Panel.
 Values of all coordinates are depended on a screen resolution and a position of the game window.
-You should adopt it to your configuration.
-Also `LogWrite` is called here to trace each conclusion of the `IsTargetExist` function.
-It can help to check correctness of the specified coordinates.
+You should adopt it to your screen configuration.

+Also `LogWrite` function is called here to trace each conclusion of the `IsTargetExist` function.
+It can help you to check a correctness of the specified coordinates and a color value.

 We can use new `IsTargetExist` function both in `SelectTarget` and `Attack` functions.
 It checks a success of the monster select in the `SelectTarget` that helps to avoid first assumption of the blind bot.
 Also it is possible to check if a monster have been killed with the same `IsTargetExist` function to avoid the second assumption.
-If the function return `False` it means that pixels with the color equal to full HP bar absent in the Target Window.
-In other words, the HP bar of a target is empty and monster is died.
+If the function have returned `False` value it means that there are not pixels with the color equal to full HP bar in the Target Window.
+In other words, the HP bar of a target is empty and monster has died.

 This is a resulting script with `AnalysisBot.au3` name:
 ```AutoIt